CBhavra/Individual-Project/README.md

 - I would have liked to have added buttons for ease of navigation

 - Addition of some form of integration testing such as selenium etc.

+### Author

+Chasminder Bhavra

+### Acknowledgements

+I would like to acknowledge and profusely thank the following for their aid and advice in this project:

+- God
+- Marius Saunders

+- Ryan Wright

+- Victoria Sacre

+- Oliver Nichols